katusk/CMakeNuGetTools/README.md

 CMakeNuGetTools aims to be the cross-platform NuGet package management solution for CMake-based C/C++ projects.
 At its core, it is a CMake wrapper around the [NuGet command-line interface](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli) (NuGet CLI), that "provides all NuGet capabilities on Windows, provides most features on Mac and Linux when running under Mono".

 Relying solely on the NuGet CLI means that CMakeNuGetTools is not depending on any of the existing MSBuild, Visual Studio, or dotnet CLI tooling for NuGet-related capabilities.
-You can use any build toolchain you want.
+You can use any CMake generator and build toolchain you want.

 For extracting semantic version information for the creation of automatically versioned NuGet packages, CMakeNuGetTools currently relies on the git CLI.
 Features around querying version tags are optional: the git CLI is only needed if you need automatic versioning features.